Keywords play an important role in determining your overall SEO success.

 So, if you’re new to keyword research, why not try evaluating your keywords and their value yourself?
 There are some easy strategies you can try yourself, and by doing so you’ll be getting to know your target consumer even better!

-Good keyword research needs to evaluate both short and long tail keywords.
-Yes, ranking highly for short tail keywords can deliver volumes of traffic to your pages, but long tail keywords often attract more transactional searches and will lead to higher conversions.
+Good keyword research needs to evaluate both short vs long tail keywords.
+Yes, ranking highly for short tail keywords can deliver volumes of traffic to your pages.
+But long tail keywords often attract more transactional searches and will lead to higher conversions.

 The best approach is to use a combination of short and long tail keywords across your site.
 If you can rank highly for the less competitive long tail keywords, then you’ll be increasing your overall rankings and could end up ranking for some short tail keywords in the process.

 Though it’s relatively easy (and can be cheap) to find and evaluate short and long tail keywords, it’s certainly a costly process in terms of the amount of time needed to help from them into an overall SEO strategy.